Royal Society of South Australia: Publications

 The RSSA has published the journal Transactions of the Royal Society of South Australia since 1879, previously (from 1877–1878) Transactions and proceedings and report of the Philosophical Society of Adelaide.
 From 2004, the journal partnered with the South Australian Museum in the Southern Scientific Press, amalgamating their two journals.
 From 2005, the journal has been available in electronic form only, via Taylor & Francis Online.

 In June 2020 an annotated list of 95 Australian bird fossils was published in the Transactions, the first such list since 1975, contributing to the documented knowledge of bird extinctions.
 The list includes three species of huge flamingos from the Kati Thanda-Lake Eyre and Lake Frome areas of South Australia, which were estimated to inhabit the area for 25 million years before becoming extinct about 140,000 years ago, most likely from drought.
 There were also penguins measuring about 2 m tall, which lived between about 60 million and 30 million years ago, dying out in the Oligocene.

 List of presidents

-Royal Society of South Australia Presidents:
+Royal Society of South Australia presidents:

-Verco Medal recipients
+Verco Medal

+The Sir Joseph Verco Medal, also known as the Verco Medal, was established in 1928, with the first medal awarded in 1929.
+The medal is named in honour of Joseph Verco, who was president from 1903 to 1920.